federicohyo/lstm-ecg/README.md

 # Real Time Electrocardiogram Annotation with a Long Short Term Memory Neural Network

-A neural network model for automatic R-peak detection of ECG recordings that is compatible with wearable devices.
+Here you will find code that describes a neural network model capable of labeling the R-peak of ECG recordings.
+This method has been tested on a wearable device as well as with public datasets.

-Trained with a loss function that maximizes F1 score.
+This code trains a neural network with a loss function that maximizes F1 score (binary position of peak in a string of 0's and 1's.).

 The model demonstrates high accuracy of in labeling the R-peak of QRS complexes of ECG signal of public available datasets (MITDB and EDB).
 Results are compared with the gold standard method Pan-Tompkins.
 Our method demonstrates superior generalization performance across different datasets.

 The network has been validated with data using an IMEC wearable device on an elderly population of patients which all have heart failure and co-morbidities.
 This demonstrates that the proposed solution is capable of performing close to human annotation 94.8% average accuracy, on single lead wearable data containing a wide variety of QRS and ST-T morphologies.